 Not knowing your audience is like talking to a (virtual) brick wall.
 You do your best, but the wall just won’t engage.

-Here are some ways to better understand your customer base before investing resources in content creation:
+Here’s the process I use with my clients to understand their customer base before investing resources in content creation:

 Some of this information is readily available, while other data will take time to collect and analyze.
-However, the process is essential to having an effective LinkedIn marketing strategy.
+However, from my experience, the process is essential to having an effective LinkedIn marketing strategy.

 3. Analyze competitors, influencers, and other businesses